huggingface/transformers/docs/source/en/testing.md

 ```bash
 pytest --doctest-modules <path_to_file_or_dir>
 ```
-If the file has a markdown extention, you should add the `--doctest-glob="*.mdx"` argument.
+If the file has a markdown extention, you should add the `--doctest-glob="*.md"` argument.

 ### Run only modified tests